what is a layoff

 2. Carefully Read the Employment Agreement/Contract

 In the case you have been laid off by your employer, it is advisable to carefully go through your employment contract and find out your rights and the procedure that you have to go through in the case of a layoff.
-It is essential to know the company policies and rules in case of a layoff so that you can ensure that your rightful benefits and compensation have been provided to you if you are one of the laid off employees.
+It is essential to know the company policies and rules in case of a layoff so that you can ensure that your rightful benefits and compensation have been provided to you if you are one of the laid-off employees.
 Seek relevant information from the HR department of your company if the need arises.

 3. Collect Final Paycheck

-So find out your company’s policy regarding the same and confirm when you shall receive your final paycheck.
+To find out your company’s policy regarding the same and confirm when you shall receive your final paycheck.

 4. Check for Severance Pay

 When you are laid off by your employer, they will usually offer you some compensation in the form of perks or benefits or through partial pay.
-In either case, if you are laid off from your current job, you should ask your employer for your severance pay, which is provided as a compensation for the layoff of an employee.
-Most companies have some existing policies in place for the severance pay of a laid off employee.
+In either case, if you are laid off from your current job, you should ask your employer for your severance pay, which is provided as compensation for the layoff of an employee.
+Most companies have some existing policies in place for the severance pay of a laid-off employee.

 5. Ask for Letters of Recommendation

 Even if your company has laid you off from your service, you should keep in mind to make the most out of the situation for your future prospects and career development.
-You should ensure that you end on a good note with your seniors, and you can ask for references or letters of recommendation from your seniors, reporting head or manager.
+You should ensure that you end on a good note with your seniors, and you can ask for references or letters of recommendation from your seniors, reporting head, or manager.

 A letter of recommendation from your current employer helps to convey that you were efficient at your work and that you ended on cordial terms with your previous employer and colleagues.